 as an integral part of the paper.

-notes and papers focussing purely on computational models will not be entertained.
+notes and papers focussing purely on computational or biomechanical models will not be entertained.
 Papers must report effects at the cellular, tissue or organismic levels, which is a pre-requisite for possible acceptance of papers for publication in eCM.

-Note: musculoskeletal field includes bone, teeth, cartilage,
+Note: eCM's definition of the musculoskeletal field includes bone, teeth, cartilage,